 Conduction: hot fast-moving molecules excite cold, slow-moving ones to cook food from the outside like an egg cooking in a frying pan.
 Heat is conducted directly from one object (the frying pan) to the other (the egg).

 Convection: food is cooked via a medium, such as oil, water or air, to transfer heat.
 Hot, fast-moving molecules bump into cold, slow-moving molecules as in a conventional barbecue where heated air moves through the grill to the food using holes in the vapor plate.

 Grease vaporizes on the solid parts of the vapor plate to caramelize the food, and the food is cooked using hot air.
 This works pretty well, is widely used, and folks have patented all kinds of vapor plates with crazy hole patterns, so the technology has been explored.
 These first two methods of cooking food, by frying or air-heating, are not the best way to barbecue meat or fish, which brings us to the third method.

 AC electric version of the compact Cabo Grill.

-Accessories: radiant burner plates or ceramic briquettes help distribute heat more evenly, which results in properly cooked food.
-A separate fish grill comes in handy for small items such as chopped vegetables so they won't slip through.
+Radiant burner plates or ceramic briquettes help distribute heat more evenly, which results in properly cooked food.
+A separate fish grill comes in handy for small items, such as chopped vegetables, so they won’t slip through.
 A stainless lighter chimney makes easy work of building a pile of hot charcoal.
 It also cuts down on paper use and eliminates the need for lighter fluid.
 Serving shelves, stainless steel tools, disposable drip box liners and protective covers add to the barbecue experience on board (or on the beach.)